Wheaton, IL Child Custody Lawyers

 - Whether one of the parents is a sex offender; and

 - Whether any restriction on a parent's decision-making responsibility would be appropriate.

 Call 630-580-6373 Today

-If you need assistance with child custody, visitation or removal matters, please contact us to schedule an initial honest assessment of your family related matter.
+If you need assistance with the allocation of parental responsibilities, parenting time, or removal matters, please contact us to schedule an initial honest assessment of your family-related matter.
 We will explain our approach at no charge, which has an approximate value of $325.00.
 Should you retain us as your counsel, financing options are available.
 Please make an appointment at one of our offices in Chicago, Illinois, Wheaton, Illinois, Joliet, Illinois, or Warrenville, Illinois today.